In order to apply for a grant in 2020, you will be asked to complete an eligibility quiz that is available within our grants management system.

 The Grant Process

-The application process begins with the submission of a proposal, budget, and activity plan through our grants management system.
+The application process begins with the submission of a proposal through our grants management system.
 A confirmation email will be sent to the primary contact after the application is submitted.

 The time between the date of application and award notification will be approximately 4 months.
 During this time, staff and O’Neill family members will review proposals.
 Selected organizations will be invited by phone or email to schedule a site visit with Foundation staff or family members within 30 days of the application deadline.
 The actual site visit may not take place for several weeks.